mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 3. Submit Student Parent Association Record for the Early Education Student in Gradelevel PA

 ## Resource: StudentEducationOrganizationAssociation
-**Description**
+**Description:**
 This association indicates any relationship between a student and an education organization other than how the state views enrollment.
-Enrollment relationship semantics are covered by StudentSchoolAssociation. **MDE allows for the capture of student demographic data by school enrollment.** Therefore, a StudentEducationOrganizationAssociation record must be submitted for each school in which the student is enrolled to provide the student demographic data provided to the enrolling school by the parent(s).
+Enrollment relationship semantics are covered by StudentSchoolAssociation. **MDE allows for the capture of student demographic data by school enrollment.** Therefore, a StudentEducationOrganizationAssociation record must be submitted for each **school** in which the student is enrolled to provide the student demographic data provided to the enrolling school by the parent(s).

-**Prerequisite Data**
+**Prerequisite Data:**
 - Students
 - EducationOrganizations (Schools)

-**Scenarios**
+**Scenarios:**
 1. Create a StudentEducationOrganizationAssociation for the Student Enrolled in Gradelevel EE
     - Include all elements except StudentCharacteristicsDescriptors (ADP, RAEL, IMMIGRANT, SLIFE)
 2. Create a StudentEducationOrganizationAssociation for the Student Enrolled in Gradelevel 1
 3. Create a StudentEducationOrganizationAssociation for the Student Enrolled in Gradelevel PA

 ## Resource: StudentEarlyEducationProgramAssociations
-**Description**
+**Description:**
 This association represents Students in either School Readiness or Early Childhood Family Education programs.
 Notes:
 - The "EE-SR" and "EE-ECFE" program types are the programs intended for use with Early Education Data
 - "End Reason Code" below correlates to "reasonExitedDescriptor" (see the similarly named Data Mapping Matrix tab)

-**Prerequisite Data**
+**Prerequisite Data:**
 - Schools
 - Program - where ProgramTypeDescriptor = "EE-SR"
 - Program - where ProgramTypeDescriptor = "EE-ECFE"
 - Students

-**Scenarios**
+**Scenarios:**
 1. Associate gradelevel EE Enrolled Student with this SR StudentEarlyEducationProgramAssociation
     - Begin Date: 9/5/2020
     - End Date: 6/11/2021 (default to last day in the school year)